Used sparingly you’ll get some clear insight over key metrics with these

 - What revenue stream is the most successful?

-Something to consider is limiting your pie/donut wedges to six.
+Something to consider is limiting your pie/doughnut wedges to six.
 If you have more than six proportions to communicate, consider a bar chart.
 It becomes too hard to meaningfully interpret the pie pieces when the number of wedges gets too high.

 Proportion charts can be very effective when used correctly, but incorrect usage will only yield ineffective results, while a bar chart may prove a more logical solution.